Priming bias versus post-treatment bias in experimental designs: Nonparametric Analysis of the Three Experimental Designs

+The random placement design allows us to combine the sensitivity analysis procedure of the pre- and post-test designs.
+In particular, we can impose both of the restrictions from above simultaneously:

+Again, these restrict (a) how much the treatment and moderator measurement timing affect the moderator, and (b) how much the moderator measurement timing affects the outcome.
+To incoprate these restrictions into the bounds, we can rewrite them in the principal strata described above:

+We can easily add these restrictions to the optimization problem that produces the bounds on the interaction.

 We can conduct sensitivity analyses on the randomized placement design by varying the values of $\gamma$ and $\theta$ and seeing how the values of the bounds change.
 There are several ways to conduct and present such a two-dimensional sensitivity analysis.
-One would be to plot the parameters on each axis and demarcate the regions where the bounds are informative (do not include zero) and where they are not.
+One would be to plot the parameters on each axis and demarcate the regions where the bounds are informative (e.g., do not include zero) and where they are not.
 A second approach would be to choose a small value for one of the two parameters consistent with a researcher's beliefs.
 For instance, if a researcher believes that the moderator is unlikely to be affected by treatment, then they could choose a small value for $\gamma$ and investigate the sensitivity of the bounds to different amounts of priming, as measured by $\theta$.
-The value of this approach is that it allows researchers to encode substantive assumptions and allows for more agnostic assessments of the results.